Mobility-Frontiers/sfb-mobility-networks-/README.md

 Where:
 - $\ell \in \lbrace \text{labor, educational, cultural/civic, consumption} \rbrace$ are the institutional layers
-- $g^\ell_{ij} = 1$ if devices *i* and *j* co-occur in a POI of type $\ell$
+- $g^\ell_{ij} = 1$ if devices $i$ and $j$ co-occur in a POI of type $\ell$ within a given time window
-- The denominator counts unique inter-class neighbors across any layer
+- The denominator counts unique inter-class neighbors of $i$ across any layer

-SFB = 1 when every inter-class neighbor is shared across all institutional layers.
-SFB = 1/L when contacts are maximally non-overlapping across layers (minimum functional redundancy).
+$SFB_i = 1$ when every inter-class neighbor shares all institutional layers with $i$. $SFB_i = 1/L$ when contacts are maximally non-overlapping — minimum functional redundancy.

 ---

 ## Hypotheses

 **H1 — Functional non-substitutability**: SFB predicts intragenerational class mobility beyond the total volume of inter-class contacts.
 Individuals with the same number of inter-class contacts but different institutional diversity will show distinct mobility trajectories.
+This extends Chetty et al.'s finding that *interaction* predicts mobility by specifying the functional composition of interaction that matters.

 **H2 — Activation threshold**: There exists a nonlinear effect: class mobility requires SFB above a critical threshold.
 Below that threshold, the volume of inter-class contacts does not predict mobility — consistent with complex contagion dynamics (Centola & Macy, 2007; Granovetter, 1978).